The Easy Way to Get Bigger, Better Clients: Your Specialty

 The narrowest specialization combines industry and project specialization.
 Examples are editing for authors of books and web design for the financial services industry.

 Combined industry and project specialization let you focus on specific types of clients and services.
 There’s less competition because your specialization is so narrow.
 This type of specialty generally works best if you’re an experienced freelancer and you know your target markets really well.

 But unless you’re already working in a strong industry(ies) and providing services that are still in high demand, this narrow focus will limit your opportunities.

 Watch the video here or on The Mighty Marketer You Tube Channel.

 Choose a Money-Making Specialty

 Whatever type of specialty(ies) you choose, go for the money.
-Focus on industries, target markets, specific clients, and projects (services) that offer high pay and lots of opportunities—even in a recession.
+Focus on industries, target markets, specific clients, and projects (services) that offer high pay and lots of opportunities—in good times and in bad.

 The best clients are usually large businesses, especially businesses that sell products or services to other businesses (B2B) rather than to consumers (B2C).
 There are other types of high- paying clients too.